Found November 21, 2012 on

 Miller is a more complete player and has single-handedly caused more havoc to opposing offenses than Smith has over the past two seasons.

 Smith, similarly to Houston’s J.J.
 Watt, has one main job—rush the quarterback.
-In most of San Franchisco’s defensive schemes, Smith has his
+In most of San Franchisco’s defensive schemes, Smith has his hand on the ground, preparing to rush the quarterback.

 BEST OF MAXIM